cindyloo/devart-template/project_summary.md

 [Example Link](http://www.google.com "Example Link")

 ## Edge detection algorithms...
-The opencv::Canny algorithm is easy/straightforward to employ.
-If I mess around with the opencv::blur, invert, erode and dilate, I get closer to the kind of portrait I want to make...
+The opencv::Canny algorithm is fairly easy/straightforward to employ, even more so thanks to Kyle McDonald's [ofxCv lib](https://github.com/kylemcdonald/ofxCv/wiki/Intermediate-Computer-Vision-with-openFrameworks "ofxCv")lib.
+If I mess around with the blur, invert, erode and dilate, I get closer to the kind of portrait I want to make...
 ```
 	if(cam.isFrameNew()) {